Skip links

 Sebaceous Hyperplasia

-Sebaceous(oil) hyperplasia is caused when the sebaceous glands become overactive and produce too much oil which can be trapped under the skin.
-Although the condition can impact anywhere on the body, it is most common on facial skin.
+Sebaceous (oil) hyperplasia occurs when the sebaceous glands become overactive and produce excess oil, which can become trapped under the skin.
+While this condition can affect any area of the body, it is more commonly seen on the facial skin.

 Syringoma